bugengine/BugEngine/README.md

 ## Building

-You need one of the supported compilers installed and working You need python installed (tested with python 2.6 and above) You need Flex and Bison (for windows they are included in mak/win32)
+You need one of the supported compilers installed and working You need python installed (tested with python 2.7 and above) You need Flex and Bison (for windows they are included in mak/win32)

-waf is the build system that is used for building. waf can also be used to generate projects for MSVC 2003 and above, including express versions, XCode, NetBeans
+waf is the build system that is used for building. waf can also be used to generate projects for MSVC 2003 and above, including express versions, XCode, NetBeans, QtCreator

 ### Configuring